thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-action-nodes.md

 - **Time series**: saves time series data to the `ts_kv` table in the database.
 - **Latest values**: updates time series data in the `ts_kv_latest` table in the database, if new data is more recent.
 - **WebSockets**: notifies WebSocket subscriptions about updates to the time series data.
+- **Calculated fields**: notifies calculated fields about updates to the time series data.

 For each of these actions, you can choose from the following **processing strategies**:
 - **On every message**: perform the action for every incoming message.